-Technology platform development costs include (i) allocated personnel costs, including salaries, taxes and benefits related to our internal software developers and engineers, employed by Super League, engaged in developing and enhancing our proprietary gaming and content technology platform, (ii) the amortization of capitalized internal use software costs primarily comprised of capitalized costs for third-party contract software development and engineering resources engaged in developing and enhancing our proprietary gaming and content technology platform, and (iii) costs incurred in connection with the testing of our technology platform.
-Software development costs incurred to develop internal-use software during the application development stage are capitalized and amortized on a straight-line basis over the software's estimated useful life, which is generally three years.
-The period over period increase primarily reflects an increase in engineering headcount since the end of the prior year in connection with the expansion of our internal use software development activities.
+Technology Platform and Infrastructure.
+Technology platform and infrastructure costs include (i) allocated personnel costs, including salaries, noncash stock compensation, taxes and benefits related to our internal software developers and engineers, employed by Super League, engaged in the operation, maintenance, management, administration, testing, development and enhancement of our proprietary gaming and content technology platform, (ii) third-party contract software development and engineering resources engaged in developing and enhancing our proprietary gaming and content technology platform, (iii) the amortization of capitalized internal use software costs, and (iv) technology platform related cloud services and broadband costs.
+Capitalized internal use software development costs are amortized on a straight-line basis over the software's estimated useful life.
+The period over period increase primarily reflects an increase in technology platform related cloud services costs totaling approximately \$303,000, quarterly fees paid to ggCicruit under the related licenses and rights agreement, as amended, totaling \$150,000 and the acceleration of amortization related to the termination of certain rights and licenses in connection with amendments to our arrangement with ggCircuit, totaling \$306,000, as described at Note 3 to the condensed financial statements elsewhere herein.

-General and Administrative
+General and Administrative.
 General and administrative expense for the periods presented was comprised of the following:

-Three Months Ended

-Marc h 31, 2019 2018 \$ Change % Change Personnel costs \$ 1,276,000 \$ 1,250,000 26,000 2% Office and facilities 104,000 82,000 22,000 27% Professional fees 279,000 250,000 29,000 12% Stock-based compensation 2,730,000 860,000 1,870,000 217% Depreciation and amortization 258,000 209,000 49,000 23% Other 721,000 429,000 292,000 68% Total general and administrative expense \$ 5,368,000 \$ 3,080,000 \$ 2,288,000 74%
+Three Months Ended March 31, 2020 2019 \$ Change % Change Personnel costs \$ 491,000 \$ 584,000 \$ (93,000) (16)% Office and facilities 99,000 104,000 (5,000) (5)% Professional fees 209,000 210,000 (1,000) -% Stock-based compensation 415,000 2,601,000 (2,186,000) (84)% Depreciation and amortization 71,000 258,000 (187,000) (72)% Other 811,000 396,000 415,000 105% Total general and administrative expense \$ 2,096,000 \$ 4,153,000 \$ (2,057,000) (50)%

-A summary of the main drivers of the net increase in general and administrative expenses of \$2,288,000, or 74%, is as follows:
+A summary of the main drivers of the net decrease in general and administrative expenses for the periods presented as follows: